Bougeant/Titanic_Machine_Learning_from_Disaster/README.md

 ![title](./Predictions_cabin.png)

-This behavior may explain why the models with the highest CV accuracy did not lead to the highest leaderboard accurady.
+This behavior may explain why the models with the highest CV accuracy did not lead to the highest leaderboard accuracy.